-The Global Entry U.S. entry program is maintained by U.S. Customs and Border Protection (CBP), and it is currently reserved for previously approved, trusted citizens (low-risk travelers) from Germany, Great Britain, Colombia, Mexico, the Netherlands, Panama, Singapore, South Korea, the United States as well as U.S. immigrants (lawful permanent residents).
+The Global Entry U.S. entry program is maintained by U.S. Customs and Border Protection (CBP), and it is currently reserved for previously approved, trusted citizens (low-risk travelers) from Argentina, Colombia, Germany, Great Britain, India, Mexico, Panama, Switzerland, Singapore, South Korea, Taiwan, the United States as well as U.S. immigrants (lawful permanent residents).
 Canadian citizens who participate in the NEXUS program can also take advantage of the Global Entry program (e.g., pass through a Global Entry Kiosk).

 Those who would like to register for the Global Entry Program must first undergo a thorough security check and an interview and pay a fee of USD 100 for inclusion in the program.
 There is currently no prescribed minimum number of entries into the United States in order to participate.

 Currently, the Global Entry Program is valid for five years.

 German citizens can officially participate in the Global Entry Program due to its expansion, take advantage of the automated and biometrics-based border control process, and thus pass through simplified border checkpoints.